healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Yield Percentage: 39%

-Hard and dense, juicing carrots is easy, but the juice yield from carrots is the lowest among the four ingredients we tested on any masticator.
+Hard and dense, juicing carrots is easy, but juice yields tend to be the lowest among the four ingredients we test for.
 The Jocuu took just shy of 3 minutes to process 18 ounces of carrot sticks, which is neither fast nor slow compared to other machines, earning it 7.8 points for juicing time.
-It produced nearly 7 ounces of juice, slightly higher than the average mark, and received 6.9 points for juice yield in this test.
+It produced nearly 7 ounces of juice, slightly higher than the average mark, and received 6.9 points for juice yield.

 ### Apple